notaz/picodrive/platform/readme.txt

 * Dzz for his ARM940 sample code.
 * GnoStiC & Puck2099 for USB joystick support.
 * Hermes PS2R, god_at_hell for the CpuCtrl library.
+* A_SN for his gamma code.
 * craigix for supplying the GP2X hardware and making this port possible.
 * Alex for the icon.
+* ketchupgun for the skin.
+* All the people from gp32x boards for their support.

 Symbian:
 * Peter van Sebille for his various open-source Symbian projects to learn from.